byxorna/serfbort/README.md

 # TODO

+* agents arent responding to messages properly. makes me think that the master's agent ipc isnt sending queries along... (it does forward events!)

 * make agents respond to deploy messages properly
 * make agents respond to verify messages properly
 * convert deploy/verify from events to queries so they can return statuses